gardenio-dev/urban-sdk-homework/README.md

 > tools like FastAPI and PostGIS.
 The repository will be removed in the
 > near future.

+> [!NOTE]
+> This is a first draft for demonstration.
+There are many #TODOs.
+Thank you
+> in advance for your patience and understanding.

 ## 🚧 TODOS

 - Add pytest and Gherkin.